 Transformation, 2023

-Foraging for Function at Aalto Studios, as part of set design for Transformation film..
+Foraging for Function at Aalto Studios, as part of the set design for Transformation film.
 Photo: Dennis Konoi